YamamotoLabUCSF/Genotypes/README.md

 ###### <span style="color:mediumorchid">Anaconda on Mac</span>
 Anaconda with Jupyter Notebook on Mac

 * Anaconda with Jupyter Notebook installed on a Mac/Linux OS will install the “Anaconda-Navigator” application in Applications folder.
-Within the Anaconda-Navigator application the user will find:
+Within the Anaconda-Navigator application, the user will find:

 	>Jupyter Notebook